Far East Command (United States): History

-Following signing of the Japanese Instrument of Surrender, 2 September 1945, the Ryukyu Islands were administered by the Department of the Navy, 21 September 1945 – 30 June 1946, with Commanding Officer, Naval Operating Base, Okinawa functioning as chief military government officer under authority of Commander-in-Chief, U.S. Pacific Fleet.
+Following the signing of the Japanese Instrument of Surrender, 2 September 1945, the Ryukyu Islands were administered by the Department of the Navy, 21 September 1945 – 30 June 1946, with Commanding Officer, Naval Operating Base, Okinawa functioning as chief military government officer under the authority of Commander-in-Chief, U.S. Pacific Fleet.
 Transfer of administration from the Department of the Navy to the War Department was authorized by Joint Chiefs of Staff (JCS) approval, 1 April 1946.
 Pursuant to implementing instructions of General Headquarters U.S. Army Forces in the Pacific (GHQ AFPAC), the Okinawa Base Command was redesignated Ryukyus Command, effective 1 July 1946, by General Order 162, Headquarters U.S. Army Forces, Western Pacific, and made responsible for administration under a Deputy Commander for Military Government.
 The Ryukyu Islands was administered successively by Ryukyus Command, 1 July – 30 November 1946; and Philippines-Ryukyus Command, 1 December 1946 – 31 July 1948; and Ryukyuan Command, 1 August 1948 – 15 December 1950.
 All were seemingly headquartered at Fort Buckner near Futenma.

 The PHILRYCOM marriage of convenience did not last out 1948, as the command was separated into a Philippine Command (PHILCOM) and a Ryukyus Command (RYCOM) on 1 August 1948 (SCAP, GHQ General Order Number 18, 9 July 1948).

 In June 1950 GHQ, FEC, located in Tokyo, Japan, with main offices in the Dai Ichi Building, had Maj.
 Gen. Edward M. Almond as chief of staff and Maj.
 Gen. Doyle O. Hickey as deputy chief of staff.
 The major subordinate Army commands were Eighth Army, commanded by Lt.
 Gen. Walton H. Walker; Headquarters and Service Group, GHQ, commanded by Maj.
 Gen. Walter L. Weible; the Ryukyus Command (RYCOM) under Maj.
 Gen. Josef R. Sheetz; and the Marianas-Bonins Command (MARBO) headed by Maj.
 Gen. Robert S. Beightler.
 In the Philippines, the Thirteenth Air Force controlled U.S. installations through PHILCOM (AF), a small and rapidly diminishing headquarters commanded by Maj.
 Gen. Howard M. Turner USAF.
 Naval Forces, Far East, were commanded by Vice Adm.
 C. Turner Joy.
 Far East Air Forces came under Lt.
 Gen. George E. Stratemeyer.
 FEAF and NavFE headquarters were located in Tokyo in buildings separate from GHQ, FEC.
 XVI Corps was activated in April 1951 as the command reserve.